 For my family, our permeable moment came in 2003 when we received our citizenship at INS building in Seattle.
 For all those who arrive in the United States with the goal of finding a home here, the journey begins with a vision which looks beyond the many barriers which obstructs the path to their dreams.

-The site-specific installation was created during a four-month long residency with Inscape Arts in the historical Immigration and Naturalization Services building in Seattle.
-The work created is intended to represent the dissolution of the structures which act as barriers to those dreams for many.
+This installation is intended to represent the dissolution of the structures which act as barriers to those dreams for many.
 The monumental guardedness of the INS building and its physical features designed to detain, from high brick walls to fenced off windows, are reimagined as soft and impermanent ruins.
-Within this dreamlike space the relief of a permeable moment holds still and is offered to anyone.
+Within this dreamlike space the relief of a permeable moment holds still.